A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Introduction

 (3) \textbf{\textit{Mix of spatial and temporal correlations}}:

-The RTU measurements can be considered as a multivariate time series \cite{sagheer19unsupervised} and the anomalies involved can be point-wise, contextual, and cumulative \cite{chandola09anomaly}.
+The RTU measurements can be considered as a multivariate time series and the anomalies involved can be point-wise, contextual, and cumulative \cite{chandola09anomaly}.
 In detail, point anomalies are the isolated points that are distinguishable from the majority of the data, e.g. a large but stealthy FDI attack.
+Using this idea, \cite{moayyed2021image} detects the attacks based on convolutional neural net.
 Contextual anomalies can only be detected in a certain temporal environment.
 An extreme example would be the replay attack \cite{mo09secure}.
-A sub-sequence of the data can be regarded as collective anomalies if it is distinctive to the other instances, e.g. small but stealthy oscillations on the measurements.
-Isolated detection on a single measurement mainly focuses on the spatial complexity which is likely to fail on some occasions.
+A sub-sequence of the data can be regarded as collective anomalies if it is distinctive to the other instances, e.g., small but stealthy oscillations on the measurements.
+As the isolated detection on a single measurement mainly focuses on the spatial complexity, it is likely to fail on some attack occasions mentioned above.

 Apart from the spatial complexity, it has been reported that the temporal correlations on loads and distributed generators (DG) can reflect on the grid operation and influence on the accuracy of state estimation \cite{zhao18robust}.
-As a result, prediction-aided detection is considered in \cite{ zhao15forecasting} and \cite{wu20extreme} where the estimated measurement error is found by the predicted states.
-It should be trivially noticed that, prediction-based detection can benefit on anomaly mitigation by replacing the contamination with the estimated value.
-However, as the attacks are usually sparse in the power grid, disregarding all the latest information may deteriorate the detection performance.
+As a result, prediction-aided detection is considered in \cite{wu20extreme, zhao15forecasting} where the estimated measurement error is found by the predicted states.
+It should be trivially noticed that, prediction-based detection can benefit on anomaly mitigation by replacing the contaminations with the estimated values.
+However, as the attacks are usually sparse in the power grid, disregarding all the latest information can also discard the spatial correlations on the normal data, which may deteriorate the detection performance.
 Another research direction leads to the density-based methodology.
 Small but successive attacks have been considered in \cite{singh18joint} where data transformation and Kullback–Leibler divergence are implemented to capture the measurement temporal variations while in \cite{yang20bad}, the slopes of the adjacent measurements are classified by decision trees and spectral clustering.
 However, many of the aforementioned methods only consider the one-step dependence of the measurement dynamics while few can explicitly investigate the spatiotemporal complexity and report the detection accuracy under various unseen attack attempts.

 (4) \textbf{\textit{Robust detection against combined attacks}}: